 BIOGRAPHY

-Bagg is a frequent guest soloist with the Los Angeles Philharmonic, and has sung as a soloist with the New York Philharmonic, Chicago Symphony, Boston Symphony, San Francisco Symphony, and North Carolina Symphony.
-She has collaborated closely with musicians and ensembles such as Nico Muhly, Pekka Kuusisto, Attacca String Quartet, Claire Chase, Bang on a Can All-Stars, Lorelei Ensemble, Nadia Sirota, Sofia Jernberg, Wild Up, and A Far Cry, among many others.
-Frequently developing and performing new work by composers like Ted Hearne, Ellen Reid, Angelica Négron, Caroline Shaw, Gabriel Kahane, and John Zorn, Bagg is a renowned collaborator and creative contributor.
+Bagg is a frequent guest soloist with the Los Angeles Philharmonic, and has sung as a soloist with the New York Philharmonic, Chicago Symphony, Boston Symphony, Orchestra of St. Luke’s, San Francisco Symphony, and North Carolina Symphony.
+In 2026 she will solo with the St. Paul Chamber Orchestra.
+She has collaborated closely with musicians and ensembles such as Nico Muhly, Pekka Kuusisto, Attacca String Quartet, Bang on a Can All-Stars, Lorelei Ensemble, Nadia Sirota, Sofia Jernberg, Wild Up, and A Far Cry, among many others.
+She has worked with experimental arts organizations from Media Art Xploration (MAX) to BalletCollective, performed at major classical venues from Tanglewood to Carnegie Hall, and brought experimental work across the globe from Adelaide to Bratislava.

 Eliza Bagg in Ted Hearne’s “over and over vorbei nicht vorbei” at the Komische Oper Berlin, February 2024